-Role as Representatives of British Columbia Golf and the British Columbia Golf Association
+Role as Representatives of the British Columbia Golf Association

-It is imperative for Staff Members, Directors, Zone Council Reps. and Volunteers to recognize that their actions are a direct reflection on the Association and should refrain from engaging in conduct detrimental to the Association.
+It is imperative for Executives and Volunteers to recognize that their actions are a direct reflection on British Columbia Golf and should refrain from engaging in conduct detrimental to the Association.
 They should conduct themselves in a respectful, professional, and efficient manner, however, they do not have to tolerate abuse, such as loud and/or profane language.